mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

     - **Tools/Techniques**: Mocking frameworks for isolating components, assertion libraries for verifying outputs.

 ##### 2. Functional Tests:
-- **Add Photo to Cart UC**:
-    - **Test Cases**:
-        1. Validate that users can add items to the cart from different product pages;
-        2. Test the behavior of the system when adding items to the cart with different quantities;
-        3. Verify that users cannot add out-of-stock items to the cart;
-    - **Tools/Techniques**: Test automation frameworks (e.g., Cypress).

 - **Create Portfolio UC**:
     - **Test Cases**: